Outreach and Partnerships

 An important aspect of stakeholder engagement is developing written agreements that express participants' interest, support, and commitment to the project.
 Types of agreements can include:

 - Resolution of Support—A resolution expresses general interest and support for the project without specifying any further commitment or involvement on the part of the agency.
-For the I-210 Pilot, the Connected Corridors team received a Resolution of Support from the San Gabriel Valley Council of Governments (SGVCOG).
+For example, the ICM team may request and receive a Resolution of Support (PDF) from the local Council of Governments (COG).

-- Cooperative Agreement and/or Memorandum of Understanding (MOU)—These documents are more legally binding and take more time to draft, review, and execute.
-They may require review by the agency's legal advisor.
-The MOU for the I-80 ICM project illustrates this type of agreement.
+- Cooperative Agreement and/or Memorandum of Understanding (MOU)—These documents are legally binding and take more time to draft, review, and execute.
+They often require review by the agency's legal advisor.
+The MOU for the I-80 ICM project (PDF) illustrates this type of agreement.

-In addition to specific agreements, stakeholders may contribute to other project documents such as:
+In addition to specific agreements, stakeholders also contribute to other project documents such as:

 - Letters of Support for funding applications—Stakeholder support can be vital in securing funding.